metacommunities/metacommunities/analysis/idea_log.md

         limit 200$

 - would also be able to engage with Bratton's idea of **'stack'** -- look at Docker, Travis, OpenStack, Jenkins, kubernetes, etc.

+## Thu Sep 15 15:08:53 BST 2016

+- stack idea keeps coming back at the moment -- could use Leigh Star account of layers to intervene in this.
+Show how layers are done today in the 'stack,' the main layered entity of contemporary infrastructures.
+She has really good analysis of how 'layers' work in vlsi chip design.